KareemMAX/Minecraft-Skiner/README.md

 # Minecraft-Skiner
 Tool to make a great minecraft skins

 It's now under development

-it will be released soon
+It will be released soon